The guide below is an FAQ guide about Atmospheric Water Generators (AWGs).

-This is an FAQ guide about Atmospheric Water Generators (AWGs), but also contains information that might be useful for potential buyers of these types of machines.
+However, we’ve also included information that may be useful to potential buyers of these types of machines.

 Water-from-air harvesting includes any method used to extract water from the air/atmosphere.

-It includes both active and passive forms of extracting water from the air.
+Water from air harvesting can involve either passive, or active forms of extracting water from the air.

 So, What Is An Atmospheric Water Generator?

-An Atmospheric Water Generator (AWG) is a specific type of commercial unit/device that uses a power source to actively extract water from the (humid ambient) air.
+An Atmospheric Water Generator (AWG) is a specific type of unit/device that uses a power source, and actively extracts water from the (humid ambient) air.

 Different brands manufacture different AWG products of different sizes, with different features and capabilities.